14 Kickass Virtual Team Building Activities for 2023

 8. Bring Out Your Team’s Artistic Side Via a DIY Craft Challenge

 You can also “Bob Rossify” this activity by letting an artist teach a simple craft.
-Send team members a Hoppier spending card to buy a list of items required for the session and let the artist guide the team through the session.
+Send team members a Hoppier spending card to buy a list of required items for the session, and let the artist guide the team through the session.

-9. Host a Miniature Campfire
+9. Host a Movie Night

 10. Play Virtual Scattergories